Los Angeles La-La Land Attractions (December 2016)

 Los Angeles has a lot to offer, even if you are only visiting for a short week.
-Driving is the best option to be able to get to as many of its attractions.
-If you are not in the mood to drive in traffic, then try carpooling.
-Similar to Las Vegas, Los Angeles has multiple lanes on the highway.
-Traffic is horrendous even on weekdays, during non-rush hours.
-Surprisingly, the carpool lane barely has any vehicles.
-This certainly sheds some light as to why it may be so polluted there, with the majority of drivers choosing not to carpool.
-Prepare for the motorcycles whizzing past you as these drivers bravely weave between cars.
-Thankfully, most of the time when we were on the road, traffic was actually moving steadily, whether in the day or night.
+Driving is the best way to reach as many of its attractions.
+If you are not in the mood to deal with traffic, then consider carpooling.
+Similar to Las Vegas, Los Angeles has multiple lanes on the highway, yet traffic can be horrendous even on weekdays and during non-rush hours.
+Surprisingly, the carpool lane is often nearly empty.
+This certainly sheds light on why the city may be so polluted, with the majority of drivers choosing not to carpool.
+Be prepared for motorcycles whizzing past you, as riders bravely weave between cars.
+Thankfully, most of the time when we were on the road, traffic moved steadily—day or night.
 This allowed us to get from place to place more or less on time.

 James Irvine Japanese Garden